 - 1. Open the Server Manager, click the Job Server tab and click Edit. - 2.
 Decide which configuration task to perform: - To add a new Job Server, click Add.

-• To edit an existing Job Server, select the Job Server and click Edit.

-• To remove an existing Job Server, select the Job Server and click Delete.
+Continue to the remaining configuration steps. - To edit an existing Job Server, select the Job Server and click Edit.
+Continue to the remaining configuration steps. - To remove an existing Job Server, select the Job Server and click Delete.
 No additional configuration steps are required.